odenipinedo/odenipinedo.github.io/_posts/2018-05-17-introduction.md

 </p>

 <p align="center">
-"Take what works and enhance it."
-<br><br>
-I specialize in workforce strategy: analytics, design, & planning.
+I specialize in organization strategy: analytics, design, & planning.
 I have the requisite experience and education in management, consulting, finance, economics, organizational behavior, statistics, and machine learning.
 <br><br>
 Let's connect.
 See links to my résumé and portfolio above.
 You may reach me on all social media channels <span style="font-weight:bold">@odenipinedo</span>, or if you prefer, my email link is also included below.
 </p>